Spectroscopic Approach to Correction and Visualisation of Bright-Field Light Transmission Microscopy Biological Data: Introduction

 \section{Introduction}

-Techniques of light microscopy give us a possibility to look inside living cells and have been considered as the standard in living cells observation for decades.
+Techniques of light microscopy give us a possibility to investigate features of various types of specimens and have been considered as the standard in observation of living cells for decades~\cite{Ste03,Hel15,Mak15}.
 However, each of these microscopic techniques suffers from some disadvantages.

-Unlike transmitted and reflected light microscopy techniques, fluorescence microscopy only allows the observation of specific structures which have been preliminarily labeled for fluorescence.
-Other limitations of the fluorescence microscopy are connected with photobleaching and enhanced phototoxicity~\cite{Resol}.
-These aspects are avoided in contrast microscopy, e.g., phase contrast microscopy or differential interference contrast~\cite{Resol}, where, naturally, some intracellular structures are enhanced whereas some of them are suppressed by artificial light interferences.
-For observation of the biological experiments using all microscopic techniques mentioned above, a grayscale digital camera is sufficient.
+Unlike transmitted and reflected light microscopy techniques, fluorescence microscopy only allows the observation of specific structures which have been preliminarily labeled for fluorescence or excited with light for autofluorescence.
+Other limitations of fluorescence microscopy are associated with photobleaching~\cite{Fad18} of applied dyes or autofluorophores; their phototoxicity influences biological processes in a live sample over time~\cite{Ich17,Lai17}.
+These aspects are avoided in contrast microscopy, e.g., phase contrast microscopy or differential interference contrast microscopy~\cite{Cre13}, where, naturally, some intracellular structures are enhanced, whereas some of them are suppressed by artificial light interferences~\cite{Cha15}.
+Nevertheless, for observation of the biological experiments using all microscopic techniques mentioned above, a grayscale digital camera is mostly sufficient~\cite{Bie17,Mig15,Dae16,Li15}, since shapes of the observed objects (e.g., cells or organelles) are mainly evaluated or, as in case of fluorescence microscopy, we observe a light of known wavelengths emitted from the sample.

+The limitations of classical bright-field microscopy include low contrast for weakly diffracting, absorbing, and autofluorescent samples and low resolution due to the blurry appearance of out-of-focus material.
+However, bright-field transmission microscopy can allow the observation of unlabeled living cells and tissues and their internal structures and is of increasing interest due to recent experiments on super-resolution using video enhancement~\cite{Ryc17} and live cell dynamics~\cite{Ryc17b}.
+In label-free bright-field microscopy, the signal is generated mainly by diffraction of a wide range of light wavelengths in the sample.
+Light diffraction is a spectrally dependent phenomenon that can be utilized for determination of the transmission spectra of observed objects~\cite{Lon20}.
+Therefore, in order to describe the spectral properties of the observed sample, in the proposed microscope arrangement~\cite{Ryc17, Ryc17b}, the object response is captured by a color digital camera.